 We strive to make our frontcountry lodges and backcountry huts models of energy efficiency.
 Our New Hampshire huts and lodges all utilize compact fluorescent lighting, and windows in frontcountry lodges have been replaced with energy efficient double- and triple-glazed, argon-filled models.
 Cardigan Lodge utilizes engineered cellulose insulation made of recycled newspapers.
 The Highland Center, built from the ground up as a green building, is wrapped in recyclable polystyrene with over six inches of insulation in the walls, and eight inches in the roof.
 Sixty percent of its windows face south to maximize use of natural light.

-We encourage our guests to carpool by providing a rideshare bulletin board, and offer a hiker shuttle between the Highland Center, Joe Dodge Lodge, and major White Mountain trailheads to encourage energy efficiency and use of mass transit.
+We encourage our guests to carpool, and offer a hiker shuttle between the Highland Center, Joe Dodge Lodge, and major White Mountain trailheads to encourage energy efficiency and use of mass transit.

 Where practical, we utilize renewable energy sources.
 Our “off-the-grid” AMC huts are primarily powered by solar panels and small wind generators; one hut also utilizes a small hydropower system.
 Little Lyford Lodge and Cabins also utilizes solar and wind power for lighting.
 The Highland Center utilizes a high-efficiency biomass heating and hot water system that burns locally harvested wood and generates ultra-low emissions.